-Upon expiration or cancellation of any Class "A" permit, BOE shall refund to the permittee fees paid pursuant to the provisions of Subsection (b) and (c) of Section 62.109, after deduction of all charges applicable to work completed pursuant to the permit (Permits expiring during the COVID-19 pandemic are subject to different requirements.).
+Upon expiration or cancellation of any Class "A" permit, BOE shall refund to the permittee fees paid pursuant to the provisions of Subsection (b) and (c) of Section 62.109, after deduction of all charges applicable to work completed pursuant to the permit (Permits issued during the COVID-19 pandemic are subject to different requirements).
 In no event shall a permittee be entitled to a refund of the fee paid pursuant to the provisions of Subsection (a) of Section 62.109.
 To obtain a refund pursuant to the provisions of this Section, a permittee must submit a written claim pursuant to the provisions of City Charter Section 350.

 The Basic Application Fee paid for issuing the A-Permit is NOT REFUNDABLE per LAMC 62.115.

-To cancel an A-Permit, the Permittee shall contact the District Office from which the A-Permit was issued and provide the following:
+To cancel an A-Permit, the Permittee shall contact the District Office that issued the A-permit via the BOE Customer Portal and provide the following:

 - Written request for cancellation or withdrawal of the A-Permit